-Federally-owned property shall be managed in accordance with 2 CFR Part 200.312 and a list of federally-owned property accountable under an award must be provided as an attachment to the award.
+Federally owned property shall be managed in accordance with 2 CFR Part 200.312 and a list of federally owned property accountable under an award must be provided as an attachment to the award.
 Title to Federally owned property remains vested in the Federal Government.
-The non- Federal entity must submit an annual inventory of property in its custody to the DOE.
-Upon completion or when the property is no longer needed, the non-Federal entity must report the property to the DOE for further DOE utilization.
+The Recipient or Subrecipient must submit an annual inventory of property in its custody to the DOE.
+Upon completion or when the property is no longer needed, the Recipient or Subrecipient must report the property to the DOE for further DOE utilization or request disposition instructions.

 If the DOE has no further need for the property, it must declare the property excess and report it for disposal to the appropriate federal disposal authority, unless the DOE has statutory authority to dispose of the property by other methods.
-The DOE must issue appropriate disposition instructions to the non-Federal entity.
+The DOE must issue appropriate disposition instructions to the Recipient or Subrecipient.

-Exempt federally-owned property means property acquired under a Federal award where the DOE has chosen to vest title to the property to the non-Federal entity without further obligation to the Federal Government, based upon the explicit terms and conditions of the Federal award.
+Exempt federally owned property means property acquired under a Federal award where the DOE has chosen to vest title to the property to the Recipient or Subrecipient without further obligation to the Federal Government, based upon the explicit terms and conditions of the Federal award.
 The DOE may exercise this option when statutory authority exists.
-Absent statutory authority and specific terms and conditions of the Federal award, title to exempt federally-owned property acquired under the Federal award remains with the Federal Government.
+Absent statutory authority and specific terms and conditions of the Federal award, title to exempt federally owned property acquired under the Federal award remains with the Federal Government.